 Individual retirement arrangements, also referred to as individual retirement accounts or IRAs, are tax-advantage investment accounts that allow taxpayers who have earned compensation to save toward their retirement.
 There are few restrictions on the types of investments you can purchase with funds in your IRA, including stocks.
-Unlike trading stocks in your traditional brokerage account, stock trades inside your individual retirement account do not result in a taxable event.
+Unlike trading stocks in your traditional brokerage account, stock trades inside your individual retirement account involving the buying and selling of individual stocks in IRA plans do not result in a taxable event.

 You can trade stocks inside your individual retirement account, whether you have a traditional IRA or a Roth IRA.
 You will still have to pay brokerage fees and commissions, but the stock trade inside your IRA will not result in a taxable event.
 You will not pay taxes on any gain that results from a trade, and you will not be able to reduce your taxable income by claiming any loss that results from a stock trade in your IRA.
 All investment activity that occurs within your IRA is treated the same, regardless of the form it takes.
 Dividends, interest and capital gains are all allowed to grow without creating a current tax obligation.

 All withdrawals from your traditional IRA are treated the same, regardless of how the funds were deposited or credited to your account.
 Withdrawals from your traditional IRA are always taxed as ordinary income in the year they are withdrawn at your then-current income tax rate.
 If you withdraw funds from your traditional IRA early, you may also be liable for a tax penalty of 10 percent of the amount withdrawn.You can withdraw amounts equal to your contributions to your Roth individual retirement account at any time for any reason without paying income tax or a tax penalty, since you have already paid taxes on those funds.